 The claim that geographic information science is a distinct field of study implies that spatial data are somehow special data.
 Goodchild (1992) points out several distinguishing properties of geographic information.
 I have paraphrased four such properties below.
-Understanding them, and their implications for the practice of geographic information science, is a key objective of this course.
+Understanding them, and their implications for the practice of geographic information science, is a key objective of this text.

 - Geographic data represent spatial locations and non-spatial attributes measured at certain times.